elvinmiriyev/my-new-theme/prd.md

-To turn your prd.md (Product Requirements Document) into an actual Shopify theme, you’ll need to follow a structured development process.
-Here’s a step-by-step guide to help you move from requirements to a working Shopify theme:
+To turn your prd.md (Product Requirements Document) into an actual Shopify theme, you'll need to follow a structured development process.
+Here's a step-by-step guide to help you move from requirements to a working Shopify theme:
 1. Break Down the PRD into Tasks
 Go through each feature and requirement in your prd.md.
-Create a checklist or use a project management tool (like Trello, GitHub Issues, or Notion) to track each feature as a task (e.g., “Implement multiple product views”, “Add lifestyle mockups”, “Create size guide section”, etc.).
+Create a checklist or use a project management tool (like Trello, GitHub Issues, or Notion) to track each feature as a task (e.g., "Implement multiple product views", "Add lifestyle mockups", "Create size guide section", etc.).
 2. Set Up Your Development Environment
-Install Shopify CLI if you haven’t already.
+Install Shopify CLI if you haven't already.
 Log in to your Shopify Partner account and create a development store.
 Use the CLI to create a new theme or clone your existing starter theme:
 Apply